 - Transformative mediation is almost more therapeutic than facilitative.
 This model focuses on how you communicate with the other party and how to promote change effectively.
 Instead of solely seeking a settlement, the mediator will seek to help each party become empowered and improve communication.
 Many of the sessions with this model are joint sessions instead of individual, and the mediator will focus on transforming how the parties view the conflict.

 - Evaluative mediation could consist of either joint or individual sessions.
 The main goal in this model is to reach a settlement.
 The mediator will explain each party’s position and legal perspective as they work to secure a resolution for the issues.

 Yes, once an agreement is signed it is legally binding.
 You may ask your mediator to prepare a settlement agreement for you, or you may take your agreement back to your lawyer(s) to prepare your agreement.

 Will we have to appear in court?

-No. One of the main benefits of mediation is that court appearances may be unnecessary.
+That depends.
+One of the main benefits of mediation is that court appearances may be unnecessary.
 Be sure to speak with your lawyer about this.